dekuNukem/daytripper/quick_start_guide.md

 Plug the RX into your computer.
 The blue LED should start breathing then go dim, and your PC should recognize it as an USB keyboard.

+Sometimes the system will install a driver, wait for it to finish.

 ![Alt text](resources/photos/rxplug.jpg)

 Put the TX flat on the table, make sure there is **no obstructions in front of the sensor window**.